TomCKan/Data_Analysis_Portfolio/README.md

 # Data_Analysis_Portfolio
-A high level view and summary of my current projects.
+A high level view and summary of my current ongoing projects.

 # [Project 1: Exploratory Data Analysis of Deaths Caused by Conflict in Myanmar: Project Overview](https://github.com/TomCKan/Myanmar_Data_Analysis)
 - An in-depth review of data sources concluding that data from UCDP (Uppsala Conflict Data Program) was the most reliable source, although real figures are likely to be considerably higher.